crazywolf132/harpoon.el/README.md

 - **Extensibility**: Define custom behaviors and actions for your lists.
 - **Persistence**: Harpoon.el remembers your marks between sessions.
 - **Integration**: Works seamlessly with popular Emacs distributions like Spacemacs and Doom Emacs.
+- **Logger**: Built-in logging utility to help with debugging and development.

 ---